FAQs on Age Verification

 Age verification is not mandatory in Canada.
 Alberta regulation that required Age Verification (AV) of cattle was repealed in 2020.
 Even though AV is not mandatory regulated information producers are encouraged to record this information in the Canadian Livestock Tracking System (CLTS) database administered by the Canadian Cattle Identification Agency (CCIA) as part of building a world-class traceability system.

 Detailed instructions are available in the CLTS Resource Centre or the Client Support Representatives can provide instructions over the phone.
 1.877.909.2333

 - Check animals’ Birth Dates prior to purchasing.
 Any Canadian Livestock Tracking System (CLTS) users can see Birth Dates by RFID tag number.

 - Demand to see the birth certificate prior to purchasing.
 Any potential errors could be addressed with the seller at that time.

 It can only be done by herd of origin of the account where the tag was issued to, not by any subsequent custodian of the animal.

 Yes, it can.
-The account holder has the ability to change or delete from any CLTS access.
-This change can only be made by the herd of origin.
+The account holder has the ability to change or delete from any of the CLTS applications including CLTS MOBO.
+This change can only be made by the herd of origin account holder.

 Two common errors: